 a.
 Title page

 i.
 Preface or Acknowledgements (optional)

 Please use these fillable forms to complete your title page.

-Please note that if the paper has both a main title and a subtitle, the main title should appear on a single line, followed by a colon.
-Begin the subtitle on a new line (see Turabian 2013, 376).
+Please note that if the thesis has both a main title and a subtitle, the main title should appear on a single line, followed by a colon.
+Begin the subtitle on a new line.

 On the title page, the title of the thesis should be double-spaced.
 Use our preformatted title pages for correct line spacing.